AllenInstitute/mapping_report_cards/Mouse_reports/HANN_FindMarkers_mouse_WB.md

 ### Quantitative analysis

-Here we evaluate `HANN` at predicting high quality samples for each of the query datasets.
+Here we evaluate `Heirarchical Correlation Mapping (FindMarkers)` at predicting high quality samples for each of the query datasets.
 Each annotation level can be expanded to reveal addition evaluation metrics.

 Annotaion | F1-score
 --- | ---